resgateio/resgate/resprotocol.md

 The protocol consists of two subprotocols:

-* RES-Client - the protocol used by the client
+* RES-Client - the protocol used by the clients
 * RES-Service - the protocol used by the services

 ## Features

 **Stateless**
 No client context is held by the services between requests.
 Each request contains all the information necessary to service the request.
-Session state is instead held by the client and the gateways.
+Session state is instead held by the client and the gateway.

 **Live data**
 All resources subscribed by the clients are live.
-The gateways will keep state on what resources are currently being used by any of its connected clients, making sure their data are kept updated.
+The gateways will keep state on what resources are currently being used by any of its connected clients, making sure their data is updated.

 **Scalable**
-Multiple gateways may be used to handle massive amounts of clients.
+Multiple gateways may be connecteded to the same messaging system to handle large amounts of clients.
+Multiple clusters of messaging systems, gateways, and services, may be used for further scaling.

 **Resilient**
-In case of a lost connection or a gateway failure, the client can reconnect to any other gateway to update its stale data and resume operations.
+In case of a lost connection or a gateway failure, the client can reconnect to any other gateway to resynchronize its stale data and resume operations.
+In case of a service failure, the gateways can resynchronize its data once the service is available again.

 **Secure**
 The client uses WebSockets as transport layer, allowing for TLS/SSL encryption.
-The protocol does not define the authentication methods used, but authentication tokens are stored on the gateways and not in the client.
+Any access token issued by a service is stored on the gateway and not in the client.

 **Access control**
-Tokens may at any time be revoked or replaces.
-If a token is revoked/replaced, all subscriptions will be paused for reauthorization with the new token, and resources which no longer are authorized will be unsubscribed directly.
+Access tokens may at any time be revoked or replaces.
+If a token is revoked/replaced, all subscriptions will be paused for reauthorization with the new token, and resources which no longer are authorized will be unsubscribed without delay.

-**Hot-swapping**
+**Hot-adding**
 Services can be added or removed to the API without any disruption or any configuration changes.
 Simply just connect/disconnect the service to the messaging system.

 **Caching**
 All resources are cachable by the gateways, taking load off the services.

 **Resource queries**
 The protocol supports resource queries where partial or filtered resources are requested, such as for searches, filters, or pagination.
-Live updates are also available for query resources.
+Just like any other resource, query resources are also live.

 **Web resources**
-All resources may be accessed using ordinary web (http) requests.
+All resources may be accessed using ordinary web (http) requests, in a RESTful manner.
 The same goes for all resource method calls.

 **Simple**
 The protocol is made to be simple.
 Simple to create services.
 Simple to access resources from the clients.